wp-plugins/add-to-any-subscribe/README.txt

 = How can I get subscription analytics? =

-<a href="https://www.feedblitz.com/">FeedBlitz</a> and Google's FeedBurner offer subscription analytics.
-See <a href="http://codex.wordpress.org/Using_FeedBurner">Using FeedBurner</a> for implementing Google's FeedBurner.
+<a href="http://www.feedblitz.com/">FeedBlitz</a> and Google's FeedBurner offer subscription analytics.
+See <a href="https://codex.wordpress.org/Using_FeedBurner">Using FeedBurner</a> for implementing Google's FeedBurner.

 = Why isn't the drop-down menu appearing for the button? =

-It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
+It's likely because your theme wasn't <a href="https://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
 Using the Theme Editor, make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:

 `<?php wp_footer(); ?>`

 = How come the widget doesn't display once I activate it? =

 You'll have to manually put it where you want it in your sidebar.
 You can do so by going to `Presentation` > `Widgets` and clicking `Add` next to "AddToAny Subscribe".
 You'll need to have a "widget ready" theme.

-If you have already added the widget but the actual button is not displaying, you should reinstall the widget, making sure to copy the actual `add-to-any-subscribe` folder (and all of its contents) to your plugins folder.

-Also, be sure to deactivate any previous versions of the widget in the `Plugins` tab.

 = What if I don't have a "widget ready" theme, or I want to place the button somewhere else? =